 The national SHRM conference attracts 15,000 HR professionals to its annual convention.
 The conference was hosted in Washington, DC this year from June 19-22.
 Red e App conducted its survey during the first two days of the conference.

 Red e App’s prior studies revealed that 50% of non-desk and hourly workers do not have access to company-provided email.
 Red e App’s attendance at SHRM was to help HR professionals understand how Red e App can help companies better connect to these employees through a mobile platform.

 According to the survey, companies with a majority of their workforce as desktop employees were more likely to track the effectiveness of their internal communications.
 This is expected as companies with fewer non-desk workers use email to communicate to their workforce and have access to email-tracking tools.
 Only 23% of companies with a majority of non-desk workers can measure internal communications.

 Nearly 1 in 3 respondents stated that their company or organization had a known strategy for deploying a mobile application to better communicate with their employees.
 Red e App’s research study of hourly employees, published in late 2015, learned that 84% of non-desk workers own a smartphone.
 With these results, it can be inferred that companies continue to neglect the communication needs and behaviors of its employees.

 Employers are not only ignoring effective ways to engage with employees but are also missing out on the potential to measure and predict employee engagement, compliance, and attrition.

 Red e App predicts that mobile will be the catalyst to connect HR and Communications professionals with ALL employees within the organization.

 Employers and employees have a common desire to be engaged but lack the tools to do so effectively.
 Non-desk and hourly employees often feel neglected due to their lack of access to communications.
 Mobile will transform our ability to bring consistent communications and enablement to non-desk employees.

 Is Red e App right for you?
-Take our survey to find out.
+Read more here.